(917) 209-4801 [email protected]

 Ration Challenge

 This summer I joined 40,000 people worldwide living for one week on the rations of a Syrian refugee displaced to a Jordan camp.
 It was not easy, and it was definitely humbling, but it was just one week.
 What about those that spend the average 23 years that refugees spend in camp?
-Learn more, and provide food and medical care for refugees in Jordan by supporting the Ration Challenge.
+While the Ration Challenge fundraising is over, you can learn more, provide food and medical care for refugees by supporting the work of Church World Service.

 giving machine trio